psve/cryptagraph/README.md

 # Compiling and Running <a name="install"></a>

 ## Compiling *cryptagraph*
-In order to compile *cryptagraph*, you will need the nightly verson of the rust compiler, `rustc`.
+In order to compile *cryptagraph*, you will need the nightly verson of the Rust compiler, `rustc`.
 The easiest way to do this is to install the rust toolchain using `rustup`.
 For instructions, click [here](https://rustup.rs/).
 Once installed, you can set the nightly compiler as your default by running
 ```
 rustup default nightly
 ```